Georg von Küchler: Interwar period

 After the war, Küchler was retained in the postwar Reichswehr.
 He initially served in the East Prussian military district (Wehrkreis I) before being given command of a battery in the 5th Artillery Regiment.
 Promoted to major in 1924, he was appointed Commandant of Münster for a time, before serving with the Defence Ministry as inspector of schools.
 By 1931 he had reached the rank of Oberst (colonel) and the following year was deputy commander of what was to become the 1st Infantry Division.
 By 1934 he was commander of the division having been promoted to Generalmajor that October.
 He received a further promotion the next year, to Generalleutnant and a new posting, Inspector of Army Schools.

 In 1938 Küchler supported Adolf Hitler in his removal of Werner von Blomberg and Werner von Fritsch from power.
 At this stage of his career, Küchler was a General of Artillery and commander of the 1st Military District.
-This was a challenging post as it was cc East Prussia and largely surrounded by Poland.
+This was a challenging post as it was located in East Prussia and largely surrounded by Poland.
 Much of his work was in improving the defences of the area but in March 1939, his troops marched into the Lithuanian city of Memel (now Klaipėda).